Reuter Ministry: League of Nations

 Bound by its neutral status and solidly anchored in the German sphere of influence, Luxembourg had not led a real foreign policy before World War I. The violation of its neutrality in 1914 and the questioning of its independence during 1918-1919 showed the Luxembourgish government that it was necessary to play a role on the international stage.
 Luxembourg was not invited to the Paris Peace Conference and was not one of the founding members of the League of Nations established by the Treaty of Versailles.
 From 1919, the Reuter government took steps to have the Grand Duchy admitted to the League of Nations.
 Luxembourg's unarmed neutrality seemed at first to present an obstacle to its admission, as the League's charter provided for the passage of troops over member states' territory, and the participation in economic and financial sanctions against a hypothetical belligerent.
-At the same time, the United Kingdom considered that the small size of Luxembourg's territory was a problem.
+At the same time, the United Kingdom considered the small size of Luxembourg's territory a problem.
 The Reuter government succeeded in overcoming these objections, partly by hinting at the possibility of a revision of the Luxembourgish Constitution.
 On 16 December 1920, a session of the League of Nations in Geneva voted unanimously to have Luxembourg admitted.
 Later, the Luxembourgish government, conscious of the population's attachment to the principle of neutrality, let the constitutional revision drag on; it would never come into force.